shogun-toolbox/shogun/README.md

 ## License
 ----------
-Shogun is generally licensed under the GPL3, with code borrowed from various external libraries, and optional parts that are neither compatible with GPL nor BSD.
-It is possible to compile a BSD3 compatible build of Shogun.
+Shogun is distributed under BSD 3-clause license (see LICENSE file), with optional GPL3 components.
 See doc/licenses for details.